rikhilf/expense-split/LLMCONTEXT.md

 Accepts either profile_id or email.

 If email and no profile exists, creates a placeholder (auth_user_id=NULL) profile and inserts membership.
+Sets memberships.authenticated based on whether the target profile has a non-null auth_user_id.

 Idempotent: returns existing membership if already present.